-From time to time, we may become involved in litigation or other legal proceedings and claims, including U.S. government inquiries and investigations.
+From time to time, we may become involved in litigation or other legal proceedings and claims, including U.S. government inquiries, investigations and Citizen Petitions submitted to FDA, and may receive inquiries from government authorities relating to matters arising from the ordinary course of business.
 The outcome of these proceedings is inherently uncertain.
 Regardless of outcome, legal proceedings can have an adverse impact on us because of defense and settlement costs, diversion of management resources, and other factors.
 At this time, no assessment can be made as to their likely outcome or whether the outcome will be material to us.
-No information is available to indicate that it is probable that a loss has been incurred or can be reasonably estimated as of the date of the consolidated financial statements and, as such, no accrual for these matters has been recorded within the consolidated financial statements.
+No information is available to indicate that it is probable that a loss has been incurred or can be reasonably estimated as of the date of the condensed consolidated financial statements and, as such, no accrual for these matters has been recorded within the condensed consolidated financial statements.